Isiri-gallage/blog-application/README.md

 ## 📧 Contact

 For any questions or issues, please contact:
-- Email: your-email@example.com
+- Email: your-isirigallage2002@gmail.com
-- GitHub: your-github-username
+- GitHub: Isiri-gallage

 ## 📄 License